SpelmanCIS123/Lab-0/README.md

 [Todo] Set up your Github account

-*[Todo Optional]* Download, install, and setup Github Desktop and Pycharm
+*[Todo Optional]* Download, install, and setup Github Desktop and VSCode.
+We will be utilizing VSCodespaces online so you do not have to download VSCode.

 ## Complete the following:
 1. Create a branch for Lab #0